• Skip to content

 A GP, psychiatrist or paediatrician can prescribe oxytocin.

-To find psychiatrists, go to Royal Australian and New Zealand College of Psychiatrists – Find a psychiatrist.
+You can find psychiatrists at Royal Australian and New Zealand College of Psychiatrists – Find a psychiatrist.